cs1302uga/cs1302-ce04/README.md

   the use of `try`-`catch`, `throw`, and `throws`.
 * Familiarity with program command-line arguments in Java.

+## Course-Specific Learning Outcomes

+* **LO2.b:** Define, throw, and propagate exceptions appropriately in a software solution.

 ## Questions

 In your notes, clearly answer the following questions.
 These instructions assume that you are